 Unfortunately, Scale must be determined experimentally.
 To do so, set the device under measure to maximum resistance and read it with Scale set to 127.
 Adjust Scale until the Pot command returns 254.
 If 255, decrease the scale.
 If 253 or lower, increase the scale.
-(NOTE: This is the same type of process performed by the Alt-P option of the BS1 environment).
+(Note: This is similar to the process performed by the Alt-P option of the BS1 environment).